JasmineJohn91/az-204-prep/01.Develop Azure Compute Solutions/ReadMe.md

 https://docs.microsoft.com/en-us/azure/container-registry/container-registry-get-started-docker-cli?WT.mc_id=thomasmaurer-blog-thmaure

 Run containers by using Azure Container Instance
-Run Docker containers with Azure Container Instances (Microsoft Learn Module) What is Azure Container Instances?
+Run Docker containers with Azure Container InstancesÂ (Microsoft Learn Module) What is Azure Container Instances?
 Quickstart: Deploy a container instance in Azure using the Azure CLI
 Quickstart: Deploy a container instance in Azure using the Azure portal